Haoyu-R/CarND-PID-Control-Project/README.md

 1. The effect of the P, I, D components

     * P component focus on current displacement of err.
+Therefore, put Kp too large will cause overshoot, put Kp too small will lose responsible time.
-    * D component aims at current change/derivitive of err.
+    * D component aims at current change/derivitive of err, which can help the dynamic response and stability of the system.
     * I component is responsible for getting rid of err caused by the past (e.g. system bias).

 2. How the final hyperparameter